Key takeaways

 Want an expert review of your audio pipeline?

 We audit detection thresholds, UX, and on-device vs cloud architecture for iOS audio products.
-Bring us a Swift file and we will highlight the fixes in one call.
+Bring us a Swift file and we’ll highlight the fixes in one call.

 FAQ